glsoo/BotScript/README.md

 Sent message (via player or command): ABC
 Response: /copy | /paste | /ac Reset Map!

+Any Malicious or unintended use of this script Is not my fault and is the users.

 Enjoy! -glso
 If you have any questions Let me know via DM or in game!
 (IGN: glso)